• Skip to primary navigation

 Facts, Identification & Control

 The common name Harvester ants describes many different species in the Pogonomyrmex genus.
-These ants get their name from the habit they all share of collecting seeds as their primary food source.
+Harvester ants get their name from the habit they all share of collecting seeds as their primary food source.
 Twenty-two species are found in the United States, the majority of them west of the Mississippi.
 They are typically a desert species found in southwestern states such as Texas, California, Arizona, and New Mexico.

 Appearance varies from species to species, but the ants are typically 1/4 to 1/2 inch long ( 4.7 to 11.5 mm).
 Their color can be anywhere from red to dark brown to black.